Free State baseball coach Mike Hill announces retirement

 But next year, the Firebirds will have their first season without Hill after he announced his retirement on Monday on social media.
 Hill’s announcement came two days after the 2026 Free State season ended in the state tournament in Wichita, where the Firebirds finished as the state runners-up in 2026 after winning the state tournament the year prior.

-In late May, Zach Thornton became the first Firebird to be called up to the big leagues as the New York Mets.
-With a number of Firebirds who are already playing college baseball and more current Firebirds committed to colleges, that number could continue to grow in time.
+In late May, Zach Thornton became the first Firebird to be called up to the big leagues with the New York Mets.
+With a number of Firebirds who are currently playing college baseball and more current Firebirds committed to colleges, that number could continue to grow in time.
+And while developing good baseball players is a major part of the job, developing kids as people was always more important.

 In his announcement, Hill stated that he “owe(s) much to the coaches I have been honored to share the dugout with over the years” and that he is “indebted to each player I have had the honor to coach.”

-Along with a new coach, Free State will bring eight Firebirds from the 2026 team into 2027 as they look to make the state tournament for the ninth-straight year.
+Along with a new coach, Free State will bring eight Firebirds from the 2026 team into 2027 as they look to make the state tournament for the ninth straight year.
+For whoever comes next, Hill says he’s “always a phone call away,” and that goes for Hill’s son, Matt, who just finished his first season as the head coach of Shawnee Mission South after coaching under his dad at Free State.